 Another factor that can influence the choice of interfacing as well as seam finishes, button holes, etc. is the intended use of the garment.
 A trendy project intended to be worn for only one season might be completed more quickly using iron-on interfacing and time saving sewing processes.
 A classic style, a very detailed garment or one intended for long term use and laundering might require a more time consuming treatment.

 Consider adding a lining to your silk fabric project.

 A lined garment will be more comfortable to wear.
-It will "breath" due to the lining moving moisture away from the body.
+It will "breathe" due to the lining moving moisture away from the body.
 The garment will move with the body and the sleeves will slide off an on easier, especially when multiple layers are worn.

 A lined garment will drape nicely.
 Garments will cling due to moisture and static, both of which can be eliminated with a lining.

 A lined garment will look nicer on the inside.
 Construction materials and seams are hidden and the garment is more stylish and luxurious.

 A lined garment will have a longer life.
 The lining protects the fashion fabric from perspiration while the inner structure absorbs the stress and strains of movement.
 There will be fewer strained and opened seams.
 Silk dupioni for example appears to have good strength but really benefits from the support of a lining.